paul-abbott/paul-abbott.github.io/research/ap/index.md

 ### PRISMS and GUIDES

-This research looks at the aspects of *discrepancy* and *multiplicity* as specific generative features of embodied music making, primarily in the context of live experimental improvised music.%%
+This research looks at the aspects of *discrepancy* and *multiplicity* as specific generative features of embodied music making, primarily in the context of live experimental improvised music.

 This project makes use of the concepts *discrepancy* and *multiplicity* to guide an exploration of generative features of embodied music making: primarily in the context of live experimental improvised music.